 A silent heart attack is a type of heart attack that may have no signs, lower symptoms, or unknown symptoms.
 It occurs when the blood flow is blocked in the coronary arteries by a buildup of plaque.
 These types of heart attacks are more ordinary in women compared to men.
-According to Dr. Ravinder Singh Rao, the best cardiologist in India, the risk factors of silent heart attack are the same as normal heart attack, including high blood pressure, high cholesterol, smoking, family history of heart disease, stress, and age.
+According to Dr. Ravinder Singh Rao, the best cardiologist in India, the risk factors of a silent heart attack are the same as a normal heart attack, including high blood pressure, high cholesterol, smoking, family history of heart disease, stress, and age.
 A silent heart attack can be risky and usually leave scarring and harm to the heart.
 And, if the person didn’t know the treatment, blood flow may not be restored to the heart earlier on.
 So, the result could potentially be more elevated.

 Silent Heart Attack | Symptoms | Treatment- Dr. Ravinder Singh Rao

 According to the study from the Atherosclerosis Risk in Communities (ARIC), it has found that nearly half (45%) of heart attacks seem to be clinically silent.
 These silent heart attacks are picked up with the help of a regular electrocardiogram (ECG) and weren’t just a pointless irregularity picked up on a test.
 These are associated with a risk of subsequent death as clinically noticed heart attacks.

 Also You can Read: How Coronavirus is Dangerous for Heart Disease People

 4 Silent Signs of a Heart Attack

 Chest Pain, Anxiety, Fullness, or Discomfort: If the pain from a heart attack is impulsive and extreme, it can be easily recognized.
 However, most heart attacks affect pain in the middle of your chest, feeling of stress, squeezing, or fullness.